Chart Color Schemes

 Glenbrook has shown very soft population growth performance across periods assessed by AreaSearch

-Glenbrook's population, as of Nov 2025, is estimated at around 5,124 people.
-This figure reflects an increase of 46 individuals since the 2021 Census, which reported a population of 5,078.
-The Glenbrook statistical area (Lv2) had a resident population of 5,116 in Jun 2024, with 4 additional validated addresses recorded since the Census date.
-This results in a density ratio of approximately 728 persons per square kilometer.
-The Glenbrook SA2's growth rate of 0.9% since the Census is within 0.7 percentage points of its SA3 area (1.6%).
-Overseas migration contributed around 53.0% of overall population gains during recent periods.
+As of Feb 2026, Glenbrook's population is estimated at around 5,127.
+This reflects an increase of 49 people since the 2021 Census, which reported a population of 5,078.
+The change was inferred from AreaSearch's estimate of 5,116 residents following examination of ABS ERP data release in June 2024 and one additional validated new address since the Census date.
+Glenbrook's population density is approximately 729 persons per square kilometer, comparable to averages seen across locations assessed by AreaSearch.
+The suburb's 1.0% growth since census positions it within 0.7 percentage points of the SA3 area (1.7%), indicating competitive growth fundamentals.
+Overseas migration contributed approximately 53.0% of overall population gains during recent periods in Glenbrook.

 Frequently Asked Questions - Population